Domferr/Software-Engineering-Project-3/README.md

 Domenico Ferraro 19203549
 Alex Ng 17409754

+TASK 4
+We added a gpa field to the student which acts as a soft constraint for the evaluation of the energy and fitness functions.
+It is generated as a random value between 0 and 4.2.
+In the solution class we added an evaluate method this function calculates the fitness and energy for a given solution.
+We assign constraint violated penalties if the solution happens to break these constraints.
+The fitness is calculated by (10 - i) + (10 - i) * gpaWeight where i is the preference a student got where 0 is the first preference and gpaWeight is the gpa of a given student times the gpaImportance the user decides to give to the gpa constraint.
+The energy is calculated by i + i + gpaWeight.
+The higher the fitness the better the solution and contrarily the higher the energy the worse the solution.
+We decided to create a solution factory as we figures that we will not need to always call the evaluate method when instantiating solution.
+As an extra feature of this assignment we implements the simulated annealing algorithm to constantly make changes to the solution until it finds the best solution.
+The resulting fitness and energy values are printed to the console.
+We implemented an interface called default which contains the gpa importance value so we do not have to redefine it at the top of multiple classes.

 TASK 3
 To achieve the random generation of solutions we created two classes called SolutionGeneration and Solution with unit tests to test both of these classes.
 The solution class creates a map of project to student so only one project is mapped to one